dalameh/Hybrid-Cloud-Analytics-Engine/README.md

 ## ☁️ Infrastructure — AWS CDK (IaC)

-All AWS infrastructure is provisioned as code using the **AWS CDK**, ensuring the environment is reproducible, version-controlled, and deployable across environments without manual configuration.
+All AWS infrastructure is provisioned as code using the **AWS CDK (Cloud Development Kit)**, which synthesizes high-level constructs into **CloudFormation** templates to ensure the environment is reproducible, version-controlled, and deployable across environments without manual configuration.

 ### S3 Landing Zone